vargasmichael/oo-python-blood-oath/README.md

 * `Cult#location`
   * returns a `String` that is the city where the cult is located
 * `Cult#founding_year`
-  * returns a `Fixnum` that is the year the cult was founded
+  * returns a `Integer` that is the year the cult was founded
 * `Cult#slogan`
   * returns a `String` that is this cult's slogan
 * `Cult#recruit_follower`
   * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
 * `Cult#cult_population`
-  * returns a `Fixnum` that is the number of followers in this cult
+  * returns a `Integer` that is the number of followers in this cult
 * `Cult.all`
-  * returns an `Array` of all the cults
+  * returns an `List` of all the cults
 * `Cult.find_by_name`
   * takes a `String` argument that is a name and returns a `Cult` instance whose name matches that argument
 * `Cult.find_by_location`
-  * takes a `String` argument that is a location and returns an `Array` of cults that are in that location
+  * takes a `String` argument that is a location and returns an `List` of cults that are in that location
 * `Cult.find_by_founding_year`
-  * takes a `Fixnum` argument that is a year and returns all of the cults founded in that year
+  * takes a `Integer` argument that is a year and returns a list of all the cults founded in that year

 **`Follower`**

 * `Follower#name`
   * returns a `String` that is the follower's name
 * `Follower#age`
-  * returns a `Fixnum` that is the age of the follower
+  * returns a `Integer` that is the age of the follower
 * `Follower#life_motto`
   * returns a `String` that is the follower's life motto
 * `Follower#cults`
-  * returns an `Array` of this follower's cults
+  * returns an `List` of this follower's cults
 * `Follower#join_cult`
   * takes in an argument of a `Cult` instance and adds this follower to the cult's list of followers
 * `Follower.all`
-  * returns an `Array` of all the followers
+  * returns an `List` of all the followers
 * `Follower.of_a_certain_age`
-  * takes a `Fixnum` argument that is an age and returns an `Array` of followers who are the given age or older
+  * takes a `Integer` argument that is an age and returns an `List` of followers who are the given age or older

 **`BloodOath`**

 * `BloodOath#initiation_date`
   * returns a `String` that is the initiation date of this blood oath in the format _YYYY-MM-DD_.
 * `BloodOath.all`
-  * returns an `Array` of all the blood oaths
+  * returns an `List` of all the blood oaths

 ---